dag-andersen/khaos-monkey/README.md

 You can set `random-extra-time-between-chaos` to `5m` if you want you want to add additional random time between each attack.
 > Example: If the monkey run with `--min-time-between-chaos=1m --random-extra-time-between-chaos=1m` the attacks will happen with a random time interval between 1 and 2 minutes.

-## Default Settings (Dont worry - it wont kill anything before you instruct it to)
+# Default Settings (Don't worry - it wont kill anything before you instruct it to)

 By default it does not target any namespaces, so it wont start killing pods until you specify namespaces to target or you make pods opt-in.

+# Running/Testing on local machine
+You can test the monkey on your local machine before putting it on kubernetes.
+If you have your kube-config installed in `~/.kube/config` then you can just pull the repo to you machine and run `cargo run` in the root.
+If your config and persmissions are correct the monkey will starting killing pods on the current kubectl context.

 # Installation